IlyesOul/Robotics/README.md

 This is the 2023-2024 MHS Robotics GitHub!

+The repo contains our current code for the 2024 botball competition in the "Botball_2024" folder.

-This repo consists of old cold that we took "inspiration" from and our current code.
+This repo also consists of old cold that we took "inspiration" from for our current code.

 Please do mind some of the file names in the old code!